Sep 30, 2025

 🎯 Principles

-Every company is unique and has an individual culture that derives from the initial behaviors of the founders.
-Therefore, understand that the principles above are just a starting point.
-I advise you to customize them by including the characteristics of your company’s culture.
-Remember, culture is alive, so principles are not immutable; you will likely evolve your concepts from experimentation.
+Every company is unique, has an individual culture that derives from the initial behaviors of the founders, so understand that the principles above are just the starting point.
+I advise you to customize it, including the characteristics of your company's culture.
+Also remember that culture is alive, so principles are not immutable, you will probably evolve your concepts from experimentation. ---

 🔄 Methodologies